alexchubgit/nomad_jobs/jenkins/Readme.md

 ## Jenkins agent
-For starting jenkins agent need
+**For starting jenkins agent need to create your own docker image from Dockerfile**

 Image for Dockerfile
 ```dockerfile